New skein invariants of links: Skein theory for the generalized invariants

-Consequently, we may assume, without loss of generality, that the pair $A, B$ is the first pair of components in the ordering assigned to $L$ and that these two are the only components still linked together.
-Let us denote the two diagrams of $n$ crossings in the above two resolution trees by $AB$ and $BA$ respectively.
-In $AB$ component $A$ is prior to $B$ in the order induced by the order of $L$, while in $BA$ component $B$ is prior to $A$ in the order induced by that of $L^\prime$.
-By the above reasoning we may assume that our analysis begins with the diagrams $AB$ and $BA$.
+Let us denote the two maximal crossing diagrams in the above two resolution trees by $AB$ and $BA$ respectively.
+In $AB$ component $A$ is prior to $B$ in the order of $L$, while in $BA$ component $B$ is prior to $A$ in the order of $L^\prime$.
+By the above reasoning we may assume that $L = AB$ and $L^\prime = BA$.

-\smallbreak Let $r+r^\prime$ be the total number of mixed crossings between components $A$ and $B$ and let $r$ be the number of mixed crossings between $A$ and $B$ that need to be switched in $AB$ so that the two components get unlinked and $A$ lies above $B$.
+Let $r+r^\prime$ be the total number of mixed crossings between components $A$ and $B$ and let $r$ be the number of mixed crossings between $A$ and $B$ that need to be switched in $AB$ so that the two components get unlinked and $A$ lies above $B$.
 By Proposition~\ref{orderxings} we may assign to these crossings the numbers $1, \ldots, r$ and let $\varepsilon_1, \ldots, \varepsilon_r$ be their signs.
-After switching them all (using Proposition~\ref{skeinrule}) we end up with the final descending stack of $n$ crossings, for which we will use the notation $\frac{A}{B}$, and in which $A$ is before $B$ in the given order and it lies above $B$.
-Let also $r^\prime$ be the number of mixed crossings between $B$ and $A$ that need to be switched in $BA$ so that the two components get unlinked and $B$ lies above $A$.
-By Proposition~\ref{orderxings} we may assign to these crossings the numbers $r+1, \ldots, r+r^\prime$ and let $\varepsilon_{r+1}, \ldots, \varepsilon_{r+r^\prime}$ be their signs.
-After switching them all (using again Proposition~\ref{skeinrule}) we end up with the descending stack of $n$ crossings, for which we will use the notation $\frac{B}{A}$ and in which $B$ lies above $A$ and it comes before $A$.
+After switching them all we end up with the final descending stack, for which we will use the notation $\frac{A}{B}$ and in which $A$ is before $B$ in the given order and it lies above $B$.
+Further, $r^\prime$ is the number of mixed crossings between $B$ and $A$ that need to be switched in $BA$ so that the two components get unlinked and $B$ lies above $A$.
+We may assign to these crossings the numbers $r+1, \ldots, r+r^\prime$ and we let $\varepsilon_{r+1}, \ldots, \varepsilon_{r+r^\prime}$ be their signs.
+After switching them all we end up with the descending stack for which we will use the notation $\frac{B}{A}$ and in which $B$ lies above $A$ and it comes before $A$.